abdeoliveira/examgen/README.md

 If `auto` is used then the program will try to guess a reasonble interval for sampling numbers. `i` is the number of decimal digits.
 If `a` and `b` are used then the program will respect such a user-defined interval.

-**NOTE:** `minmax` has a very clear use case which I consider a common pitfall for multiple-choice exams.
-For example, a question asking to calculate the maximum height `H` of an object launched upwards with velocity `v0` from a certain initial heigth `y0` must have an answer `H > y0`.
+**NOTE:** There is a common pitfall for multiple-choice exams.
+See for example a question asking to calculate the maximum height `H` of an object launched upwards with velocity `v0` from a certain initial heigth `y0` must have an answer `H > y0`.
 It is possible that certain alternatives will not obbey this condition (due to the way I coded how alternatives are created in `auto` mode) and a keen student will easily spot it.
-This is a typical case in which the `minmax:`  is useful.
+This is a typical case in which the `minmax:`  must *NOT* be used in `auto` mode.

 ## Running

-1. Ensure `~/examgen.sh` is executable by doing `chmod +x ~/examgen.sh`.
+1. Ensure `examgen.sh` is executable by doing `chmod +x examgen.sh`.

-2. Run `cd ~ && ./examgen.sh i`, where `i` is the number of exams to be generated.
+2. Run `cd examgen/ && ./examgen.sh i`, where `i` is the number of exams to be generated.
 The script can alternatively be run as `./examgen.sh i j`, where `j` is the number of alternatives for each question.
 If `j` is absent, then `j=5` will be used by default, i.e., questions will have `(a) ... (e)` alternatives.

 3. After running `./examgen.sh i`, if everything was fine, a single PDF document containing `i` exams will be opened in your screen.
-The actual file is `~/session/output.pdf`.
+The actual file is `session/output.pdf`.

 4. Each exam is stamped (bottom right of each page) with a code like `i/yyyy.mm.dd-hh.MM.ss`, standing for `exam_number/year.month.day-hour.minute.second`.

-5. The folder `~/session` contains all the necessary information to perform the exam correction (see the next section).
-In case of accidental deletion of this folder there is no way to use the `correction.rb` program to automatically  correct the exams.
+5. The folder `session/` contains all the necessary information to perform the exam correction (see the next section).
+In case of accidental deletion of such a folder there is no way to use the `correction/correction.rb` program to automatically  correct the exams.
 For few exams (a dozen or so) this is not a big deal.
 On the other hand, for a hundred exams the correction involving shuffled questions and alternatives, and also random numbers spread all over the place can be a cumbersome task.
-Thus every time `~/examgen.sh` is run the `~/session` folder is saved as a hidden folder as
+Thus every time `examgen.sh` is run the `session/` folder is saved as a hidden folder as
-`~/.session_yyyy.mm.dd-hh.MM.ss`.
+`.session_yyyy.mm.dd-hh.MM.ss`.
 This way you are able to correlate any generated PDF with the folder containg the files necessary for correction.
-`~/session` is sanitazed before saving in order to minimize the used space.
+`session/` is sanitazed before saving in order to minimize the used space.
 Thus only the necessary files to perform exam correction are kept along with `.tex` files in case you need to regenerate any PDF (you will the need files inside `~/input` for that).

-6. Regarding the point above, `~/session` *IS NOT* saved if `i=1`, i.e., if you run `./examgen.sh 1`.
+6. Regarding the point above, `session/` *IS NOT* saved if `i=1`, i.e., if you run `./examgen.sh 1`.

 7. Ask students to write their name and ID number in the very end of the exam (in the corresponding fiels).
 This is important to eventually identify missing exams for any reason.

 ## Logging

 `LaTex` can be quite verbose.
 All that usual output typically generated by `LaTex` is piped to the `/tmp/examgen-latex.log` file.
+Note the `/tmp` folder is the one of your system, there is not a `tmp` folder inside `examgen/`.

 ## Correction